crossnetg1-dev/pos/RUN_INSTRUCTIONS.md

-# Smart POS - Quick Start Guide
+# Cid-POS - Quick Start Guide

 This project includes automation scripts to make it portable between Windows and Linux systems.